tyler-lawrence/WidgetLab/README.md

     completion(timeline)
 }
 ```
 Great!
 We can now preview our widget.

+> [!IMPORTANT]
-If you want to run the simulator make sure to update the scheme at the top of Xcode (to the left of where you select your simulator).
+> - If you want to run the simulator make sure to change the scheme at the top of Xcode (to the left of where you select your simulator)
+> - Make sure *CoffeeCounter* is selected, not *CoffeeCounterWidgetExtension*
+> - If you're getting an error, make sure the minimum deployment is the same for both targets.
  Currently, it will always show our placeholder values.
 Next we'll take a look at how to get the actual information we care about, total coffees consumed!

 ## 4. Replace the sample data with real coffees consumed
 1. We already have an object to track our data in `DataController`.
 Let's initialize a `DataController` in our Provider struct.